Edgars (department store): History

 In June 2020 Edcon put the chain up for sale due to economic difficulties stemming from the COVID-19 pandemic.
 7 July 2020 it was announced that Edcon has signed an agreement to sell the chain to Durban-based Retailability, which operates 460 stores across Southern Africa and is the owner of brands Legit, which Edcon had sold to Retailability four years prior, Beaver Canoe, and Style.
 Retailability acquired 130 of 194 Edgars stores.

 In September of the same year, the company under the new leadership announced to be repositioning Edgars as a mass market brand focused on fashion and beauty products, shifting from its previous homeware portfolio.

-Corporate affairs

-Organizational structure

-Edgars Stores Limited is a separate company operating the businesses in Zimbabwe: Edgars and Jet department stores, as well as Edgars Financial Services and Carousel, its Bulawayo-based manufacturing arm.

-In Zimbabwe

-Edgars entered the Southern Rhodesia (now Zimbabwe) market in 1946.
-It was listed on the Southern Rhodesian Stock Exchange, now the Zimbabwe Stock Exchange in 1974. in 2011 it opened a new store in Joina Centre mall in Harare.
-A store opened in Kadoma in 2019.

-There are four Edgars-branded stores in Harare: ZB Centre, Westgate Shopping Centre, and Sam Levy Village in Borrowdale, Robert Mugabe at Angwa, as well as a store in Masvingo.
+In 2025, Edgars downsized a number of its South African stores.